top of page

 • Appliances and fixtures

-In some cases, inspectors also offer specialty add-ons like radon testing, thermal imaging, termite inspections, and sewer scopes.
+Some inspectors offer specialty add-ons like radon testing, thermal imaging, termite inspections, and sewer scopes.

 Skipping a Home Inspection Can Be Costly

-Let’s say you skip the inspection to beat out other buyers.
-Six months after closing, you discover mold in the crawl space, a failing roof, and outdated wiring that’s not up to code.
-These issues could cost you $20,000 or more in unexpected repairs—and none of them were disclosed.
+Consider this scenario: you skip the inspection to be competitive.
+Just six months after closing, you discover mold in the crawl space, a leaking roof, and outdated wiring that isn’t up to code.
+Issues like these could cost you $20,000 or more in unexpected repairs—and none of it was disclosed.

-Without an inspection, you’re essentially buying a home “as is,” without any protection or negotiation power.
-That’s a risky gamble, especially in older Atlanta neighborhoods where homes may have hidden structural or water damage.
+Without an inspection, you buy a home “as is,” without protection or negotiation power.
+It’s a risky gamble, particularly in older Atlanta neighborhoods where homes may have hidden structural or water damage.

 Why a Home Inspection Still Matters—Even in a Bidding War

-You might think sellers won’t accept an offer with an inspection contingency in a hot market—but that’s not always true.
+You may think sellers won’t accept an offer with an inspection contingency in a hot market, but this isn't always the case.
 Many sellers are open to reasonable timelines or pre-listing inspections to streamline the process.
-And buyers can protect themselves while still being competitive.
+Buyers can protect themselves while staying competitive.

 Pro Strategies:

-• Schedule a pre-offer inspection: If the seller allows it, this can help you make a strong offer while still protecting your interests.
+• Schedule a Pre-Offer Inspection: If permitted by the seller, this can help you create a strong offer while protecting your interests.

-• Use inspection for info only: Offer to conduct the inspection but not ask for repairs—simply for peace of mind.
+• Use Inspection for Information Only: Offer to conduct the inspection but not ask for repairs—simply for peace of mind.

 Local Home Trends: Why Inspections Are Crucial in Atlanta

-Atlanta homes are diverse—from 1920s craftsman bungalows in Decatur to new construction in Midtown and renovated townhomes in Buckhead.
+Atlanta homes are diverse—from 1920s craftsman bungalows in Decatur to new constructions in Midtown and renovated townhomes in Buckhead.
 Each home type comes with unique risks.

 Common Issues Found by Home Inspectors in Atlanta:

-• Aging roofs due to hot Southern sun and severe storms
+• Aging roofs due to the hot Southern sun and severe storms.

 Whether you're buying a century-old home in East Atlanta or a newly built house in South Fulton, a home inspector in Atlanta can uncover red flags you’d never see during a walkthrough.